Blueberry Greek Yogurt Smoothie

 - Any plant based milk will work such as almond milk or oat milk.

-- Spinach can be swapped with kale.
+- Just like in this Strawberry Banana Smoothie without Yogurt, spinach can be swapped with kale.

 - Play around with different fruits such as raspberries, strawberries, bananas and mangoes.